 - Get a car or plan your activities around the shuttle bus or local bus timetable.
 Cabs are expensive and can be unreliable.
 The local bus is great and the bus driver may even give you a history lesson at the same time.

 - Broome hosts some incredible events each year that make for the perfect excuse to head north.
 Catch the Cable Beach Polo in May, Broome Cup in August and Shinju Matsuri in September.
+Editors note: Some of these events have been cancelled or postponed because of the impacts of COVID, so keep an eye out for updates for when they'll be going ahead.

 Heading north?
 Here are the best camping spots in northern WA.